Pavel-Durov/pavel.yaiwr/README.md

 ### Variables

-Variables names have to start with "_" and followup with a any alphanumeric sequence.
+Variables names have to start with "_" and follow up with any alphanumeric sequence.

 Example:
 ```
 let _a = (1+2);
 let _a = 1;
 ```

 # TODOs